How to choose a microphone for streaming: a 2026 buyer's guide

 Boom arm

-The single highest-leverage purchase you can make.
-A boom arm puts the capsule four to six inches from your mouth, off the desk, and out of your camera's lower frame.
+The single highest-use purchase you can make.
+A boom arm puts the capsule four to six inches from your mouth.
+Off the desk, and out of your camera's lower frame.
 Result: louder voice, lower noise floor, no desk thumps, no slouching to reach the mic.
 The Rode PSA1+ ($129) is the reference; the Elgato Wave Mic Arm LP ($99) is the low-profile alternative for face-cam framing.

 Position rule: do not aim the mic directly into your breath stream.
 Place it slightly above the lip line, angled down ~15°, so air passes under the capsule.
 Plosives drop without a pop filter doing all the work.